mcyprian/rebuild_tool/README.md

 ===================
 sclbuilder
 ===================
-Tool to rebuild list of packages and Software collections.
+Tool to rebuild lists of packages and Software collections.

-Finds dependancies of the packages, creates directed graph of realations and analyse it.
+Finds dependancies of the packages, creates directed graph of relations and analyse it.
-Tool gets rebuild metadata: list of packages, source of packages (srpms), build system... from Rebuild file and builds them in the right order.
+Tool gets rebuild metadata: list of packages, source of packages (srpms), build system... from Rebuild file and builds the packages in the right order.

 In case list of packages (scl) includes circular dependecies rebuild tool needs special files called "recipes" to resolve them.